izam-mohammed/1000-days-of-code/postgreSQL/README.md

 ```

 #### Concurrency
-It is the ability of multiple transactions or processes to occur simultaniously without causing conflicts.
+It is the ability of multiple transactions or processes to occur simultaneously without causing conflicts.

 Techniques to handle concurrency
 1. **Locking** : Involve temporary blocking of access
-2. **Isolation Levels** : Define the extent to which transactions are isolated each other.
+2. **Isolation Levels** : Define the extent to which transactions are isolated from each other.

 #### Locks
 Restricts users from modifying a row or a table's content.